 - one who is able to attend regularly, has stabilized health, and has no overriding safety considerations one who is able to access some form of reliable transportation

 - one who is unable to utilize other community resources because of difficulty with reimbursement.

 The suggested donation for one semester of therapy is $200.
 Donations help to furnish student clinicians with the necessary materials and supplies to conduct their therapy sessions.
 Clients will never be turned away because they are unable to make a donation.
 Our primary goal is to provide adults the services they need.

-Who provides the therapy services?
+Who provides the assessment and treatment services?

 The clinicians at the University of the Pacific's Department of Speech-language Pathology are graduate students.
 The student clinicians are supervised by certified, licensed speech-language pathologists.

 Our mission is to provide quality speech-language pathology services to individuals in the community utilizing best practices, current research, and individualized client-centered treatment planning.